 Who can claim under the scheme

-The Queensland CTP system is not limited to drivers.
-It applies to a wide range of road users injured due to another party’s negligence, including passengers, motorcyclists, cyclists, pedestrians, and people injured by heavy or commercial vehicles.
+The Queensland CTP scheme is not limited to drivers.
+It applies to a wide range of road users injured due to another party's negligent driving, including passengers, motorcyclists, cyclists, pedestrians, and people injured by heavy or commercial vehicles.

 Uninsured, unregistered, and hit-and-run vehicles

-These claims are subject to stricter procedural requirements and shorter time limits, and claimants are generally expected to demonstrate that reasonable steps were taken to identify the vehicle.
+Nominal Defendant claims are subject to stricter procedural requirements and shorter time limits than standard CTP claims, and claimants are generally expected to demonstrate that reasonable steps were taken to identify the vehicle.

 How fault is assessed under Queensland law

 Compensation under the motor vehicle accident scheme depends on whether another party caused or contributed to the accident.
-Fault is assessed by examining driving behaviour, traffic conditions, vehicle movements, and the surrounding circumstances of the collision.
+How fault is determined involves examining driving behaviour, traffic conditions, vehicle movements, road rules, and the surrounding circumstances of the collision, often supported by police reports, dashcam footage, witness statements, and vehicle damage patterns.
+Insurers commonly conduct their own investigation, and the early evidence picture (scene photographs, witness contact details, police reference numbers) often shapes how that investigation runs.

 Responsibility is not always all-or-nothing.
-Where an injured person’s own conduct contributed to the accident or worsened the injury, compensation may be reduced rather than refused.
-This principle - known as contributory negligence (Contributory Negligence: Definition, Examples and Effects on Liability) - plays a significant role in how many Queensland motor vehicle accident claims are assessed.
+Where an injured person's own conduct contributed to the accident or worsened the injury, compensation may be reduced rather than refused under the principle of contributory negligence.
+This principle plays a significant role in Queensland CTP claims and applies even where the injured person was not wearing a seatbelt, was affected by alcohol, or was breaching road rules at the time of the accident.

 Time limits and procedural deadlines